Skip to main content

 Common Traits and Behaviour Patterns

-A brooding man in a worn leather jacket leaning against his command chair, looking out a porthole at a distant nebula.
+A brooding man in a worn leather jacket by his command chair gazing at a nebula, the classic alphahole romance hero pose

 Examples of Alphahole Heroes in Fiction

-If the brooding fleet captain example sounds familiar, the alphahole tension Thane carries in The Starfall Accord was written for exactly this kind of reader.
-It is the slow burn version where the apology is earned, not declared.
+If the brooding fleet captain example sounds familiar, the morally gray, alphahole adjacent tension Thane carries in The Starfall Accord was written for exactly this kind of reader.
+He runs guarded and restrained rather than territorial, and it is the slow burn version where the apology is earned, not declared.

 See how alphahole tension plays out inside a starfaring enemies to lovers story in our sci fi romance ebook.